 - how many witnesses you’re likely to have

-If you missed the deadline for making a counterclaim, the court will need to decide whether to let you make it.
-If the court decides not to let you make a late counterclaim, it won’t need to make any directions about the counterclaim and that part of your case will end there.
-The court will still make directions for a full trial on the rest of your case.
+If you missed the deadline for making a claim, the court will need to decide whether to let you make it.
+If the court decides not to let you make a late claim, it won’t need to make any directions for a full trial and the claim might end there.

 You might also have to go to court again for the judge to see if the case is ready for the final hearing.
 At this hearing, the judge might make more directions - this type of hearing is called a ‘case management hearing’.

 There might be another hearing called a 'pre-trial review'.
-This hearing is to make sure that the parties and the court knows what issues are outstanding to allow the case to run smoothly.
+This hearing is to make sure that the parties and the court knows what issues are outstanding to allow it the case runs smoothly.
 The court might instead send you a 'pre-trial checklist' to complete to get the same information and prepare for the trial.

 Getting a pre-trial checklist

-You'll normally be sent a pre-trial checklist (sometimes called a listing questionnaire) when you’ve finished with the directions.
-Your answers to the checklist will help the court decide what evidence is likely be used at the trial so that they can make sure they’re ready.
+You'll normally be sent a pre-trial checklist (sometimes called a ‘listing questionnaire’) when you’ve finished with the directions.
+Your answers to the checklist will help the court decide what evidence is likely to be used at the trial so that they can make sure they’re ready.